brandonchinn178/brandonchinn178.github.io/_posts/2021-08-04-graphql-server-haskell.md

 -- Constraint that checks that all resolvers have
 -- been implemented
 type AllFieldsResolved =
-  ( ResolveField User "id"
+  ( ResolveField "User" "id"
-  , ResolveField User "name"
+  , ResolveField "User" "name"
-  , ResolveField Post "id"
+  , ResolveField "Post" "id"
-  , ResolveField Query "users"
+  , ResolveField "Query" "users"
   , ...
   )